-1. From the website owner’s perspective, it’s a great way to protect an online business, especially if the business involves user-submitted content like forums, product reviews, and video sites.
+1. From the website owner's perspective, it's a great way to protect an online business, especially if it involves user-submitted content like forums, product reviews, and video sites.
 The TOS allows you to explain who owns what and that the website owner has the right to ban abusive accounts, among other things.

 These are the basic benefits of having a terms and conditions popup on your WordPress website.

-All said and done, it’s not legally required to have a TOS on your site.
+All said and done; it’s not legally required to have a TOS on your site.
 But all online businesses should certainly have one to protect themselves from legal disputes.

 Are Terms and Conditions Binding Under Law?